CloudLabsAI-Azure/pg-sk-agents-lab/LabGuide/GettingStarted.md

 ![Access Your VM and Lab Guide](./Images/LabVM.png)

-> **NOTE**:**Please make sure to minimize the PowerShell terminal window after accessing the environment so the script continues to run in the background without interruption.**
+> **NOTE**: **If you see a PowerShell window running, please minimize it after accessing the environment to ensure the script continues to run in the background without interruption.**

 ## Lab Guide Zoom In/Zoom Out